atornel/Aduct/docs/_build/html/_sources/guide/making an application.rst.txt

 We prefer keeping the above code in a separate file (could be named *providers.py*), because in practical situations (while making real applications) it is better to isolate providers from the core application, this makes it easy to maintain.
-The reason we imported Gtk from Qtk is not so crucial.
-It was done to reduce typing, also it makes sure that we are using the same version of Gtk that Qtk is using.
+The reason we imported Gtk from Aduct is not so crucial.
+It was done to reduce typing, also it makes sure that we are using the same version of Gtk that Aduct is using.

 Designing the Application
 -------------------------